yast/yast-storage-ng/doc/old_and_new_proposal.md

   * `max_size_lvm`.
 When LVM is used, this option can be used to override the value at `max_size`.
   * `weight`.
-Value used to distribute the extra space (after assigning the minimal ones) among the volumes.
+Value used to distribute the extra space (after assigning the initial ones) among the volumes.
   * `adjust_by_ram`.
-Whether the initial and max sizes of each attempt should be adjusted based in the RAM size.
-Possible values are "true", "false", "optional", with "false" being the default if not present and "optional" meaning the user can decide via UI.
-So far the adaptation consist in ensuring all the sizes are, at least, as big as the RAM.
+Default value for the user setting deciding whether the initial and max sizes of each attempt should be adjusted based in the RAM size.
+So far the adaptation consists in ensuring all the sizes are, at least, as big as the RAM.
 In the future, an extra `adjust_by_ram_mode` option could be added to allow other approaches.
-  * `default_adjust_by_ram`.
-If the previous value is "optional", whether to enable the option by default.
-  * `optional`.
-If true, the user will be able to skip the creation of this volume.
-  * `default_enabled`.
-If the volume is optional, whether its creation should be enabled by default.
+  * `adjust_by_ram_configurable`.
+Whether the user can change the previous setting in the UI.
   * `fallback_for_min_size`.
 Mount point of another volume.
 If the volume being defined is disabled, the `min_size` of that another volume will be increased by the `min_size` of this disabled volume.